 The chance of having a post “hit” the algorithm as important enough to cut through all others and be seen by enough people to share it and go viral is slim.
-Unicorn, anyone?

-Facebook Wants to Make Money!
+Facebook Wants To Make Money!

 Why should they help build businesses for free?
-Creating algorithms that help consumers find content they are interested in takes money.
+Creating algorithms that help consumers find the content they are interested in takes money.

 This chart shows Facebook’s revenue stream.

 And here are some of the latest statistics for Facebook’s revenue.

 - Facebook’s revenue increased by 26% compared to last year.